 - An etched osmium panel three feet across and no more than an inch thick, set in a clear protective frame.

-1 It appears to be a fragment of a much larger work a bas relief depicting stylized human figures in supplication to a monolith.
+1 It appears to be a fragment of a much larger work - a bas relief depicting stylized human figures in supplication to a monolith.
 The monolith is inlaid with a single, thin chip of an unidentifiable black mineral. - A small vial of stable, liquid oganesson.
 According to los Voladores, this vial represents the highest concentration of the element in the known galaxy and they promise more. - A bauble only visible by the slim lens of realspace bent around it.
 The bauble floats above a crude, hammered golden plate, humming just at the edge of your hearing.
+Wherever the plate moves, so too - 3 naminered golden plate, numming just at the edge of your hearing.
 Wherever the plate moves, so too does the bauble.
-Los Voladores caution against touching the bauble, recommending that the buyer simply stare into it and contemplate its meaning. - A nearly complete human skeleton painted in faded green paint, detailed with delicate flowers and creeping vines.
+Los Voladores caution against touching the bauble, recommending that the buyer simply stare into it and contemplate its meaning.
+A package against buyer against does not a single does the bauble of the bauble o - A nearly complete human skeleton painted in faded green paint, detailed with delicate flowers and creeping vines.
 It rests within an ancient spacesuit, arms crossed over its chest, bound in rope.
-Its skull, visible through its cracked faceplate, is layered with lamellar chips of lapis lazuli, gold, and black opal. - A bolt of crimson cloth, thick and finely woven, shredded and burnt at one end.
-Trace amounts of blood can be detected on the cloth.
+Its skull, visible through its cracked faceplate, is layered with lamellar chips of lapis lazuli, gold, and black opal.
+A bolt of crimson cloth, thick and finely woven, shredded and burnt at one end.
+Trace amounts of blood - 5 can be detected on the cloth.
 Los Voladores indicate that it was recovered from Aunic space and is known as a "glory". - A dull grey panel of unknown depth.
-When you look at it, you imagine you can see memories remembered in the moment, but forgotten until you viewed them; sometimes, you see yourself, out of focus but just recognizable enough to be sure that it is you. - A blade of unknown make and metal, finely crafted, but broken from its hilt and handle, which is missing.
+When you look at it, you imagine you can see memories 6 remembered in the moment, but forgotten until you viewed them; sometimes, you see yourself, out of focus but just recognizable enough to be sure that it is you.